JasperFx/marten/docs/events/projections/aggregate-projections.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.AsyncDaemon.Testing/TestingSupport/TripAggregationWithCustomName.cs#L17-L30' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_registering_an_aggregate_projection' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Any projection based on `AggregateProjection<T>` will allow you to define steps by event type to either create, delete, or mutate an aggregate document through a mix of inline Lambda expressions in the constructor function of the projection class or by using specially named methods on the projection class.
+Any projection based on `SingleStreamAggregation<T>` will allow you to define steps by event type to either create, delete, or mutate an aggregate document through a mix of inline Lambda expressions in the constructor function of the projection class or by using specially named methods on the projection class.
 It's completely up to your preference to decide which to use.

 Alternatively, if your aggregate will never be deleted you can use a "self-aggregate" as explained in the last section of this page.

-To create aggregate projections that include events in multiple streams, see [View Projections](/events/projections/view-projections).
+To create aggregate projections that include events in multiple streams, see [Cross-Stream Projections](/events/projections/multi-stream-projections).

 ## Aggregate Creation